waxx567/Dell/62203768/cs50ai/6Language/6NOTES.md

 `Tokenization is the task of splitting a sequence of characters into pieces (tokens).
 Tokens can be words as well as sentences, in which case the task is called word tokenization or sentence tokenization.
 We need tokenization to be able to look at n-grams, since those rely on sequences of tokens.
 We start by splitting the text into words based on the space character.
 While this is a good start, this method is imperfect because we end up with words with punctuation, such as “remains,”.
 So, for example, we can remove punctuation.
 However, then we face additional challenges, such as words with apostrophes (e.g. “o’clock”) and hyphens (e.g. “pearl-grey).
 Additionally, some punctuation is important for sentence structure, like periods.
 However, we need to be able to tell apart between a period at the end of the word “Mr.” and a period in the end of the sentence.
 Dealing with these questions is the process of tokenization.
 In the end, once we have our tokens, we can start looking at n-grams.`

 So once we've done this, once we've done the tokenization, once we've built up our corpus of n-grams, what can we do with that information?
+Well, the one thing that we might try, is we could build a
+#### Markov chain,
-Well, the one thing that we might try, is we could build a *Markov chain*, which you might recall from when we talked about probability.
-Recall that `a Markov chain is some sequence of values where we can predict one value based on the values that came before it`.
+which you might recall from when we talked about probability.
+Recall that a Markov chain is some sequence of values where we can predict one value based on the values that came before it.

 And as a result, if we know all of the common n-grams in the English language, what words tend to be associated with what other words in sequence, we can use that to predict what word might come next in a sequence of words.
 And so we could build a Markov chain for language in order to try to generate natural language that follows the same statistical patterns as some input data.
 `17:31`